 Scripture reminds us that when we welcome the stranger in our midst, we are welcoming Christ among us.
 The Christian Reformed Church has long practiced this by working with and ministering among refugees for over 50 years.
 We hope to continue this tradition and fulfil the scriptural call to “love the stranger.”

-Call committee leaders to urge them to protect the life-saving refugee resettlement program and support a return to the historic annual average of welcoming 95,000 refugees in 2020.
+Call committee leaders to ask them to urge President Trump to set the Presidential Determination immediately and support a return to the historic annual average of welcoming 95,000 refugees in 2020.

 Image Credit: Flickr user Freedom House